SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 {i}:  An abbreviation for {id}:  this MUST be substituted with the value of a domain name, hostname, contact-id or a message-id.

-  Command mapping from EPP to REPP.
+TODO: add resource extension commands for such as nl cancel-delete

-EPP command        | Method   | Resource
+Command            | Method   | Resource
 -------------------|----------|------------
 Hello              | GET      | /
 Login              | N/A      | N/A